 3. They Push You to Take Your Purpose to Another Level

 I am soooo the person who is like, "If you don't know what your purpose is, I really think it's best to wait before getting into a serious relationship."
-The reason why is because your purpose is literally "the reason for which something exists or is done, made, used, etc.".
-If you have no clue what that reason is, it can be difficult to discern who is the right and best fit for you.
+The reason why is because your purpose is literally "the reason for which something exists or is done, made, used, etc." If you have no clue what that reason is, it can be difficult to discern who is the right and best fit for you.

 I know a man who adored his job as a sound engineer.
 Then he married a woman who didn't like the fact that he was always on the road and his paycheck was more of a "feast or famine" kind of thing.
-In order to make her happy, he came off of the road and got a job working in computers.
+In order to make her happy, he came off the road and got a job working in computers.
 He was miserable which ended up backfiring on her plans.
 They're divorced now.
 Under God himself, never allow someone to cause you to put your purpose in jeopardy.
-The way to do that is 1) know what your purpose is and 2) not settle to be with anyone who doesn't respect it to the fullest.
+The way to do that is to 1) know what your purpose is and 2) not settle to be with anyone who doesn't respect it to the fullest.

 4. Your Relationship with the Most High Evolves

-A wise person once said that, "The right person will never distract you from God.
+A wise person once said "The right person will never distract you from God.
 It will bring you closer to Him."
 God is so big that this point could be an entire article all on its own.
 For that reason, it's actually going to be the shortest point out of all of these.

-If you are with someone who puts your personal relationship with the one who created you into influx, whether that be when it comes to your principles, your values, your faith, your convictions or the time that you spend getting close to the Most High, they are absolutely not spiritually compatible to you.
+If you are with someone who puts your personal relationship with the one who created you into influx, whether that be when it comes to your principles, your values, your faith, your convictions, or the time that you spend getting close to the Most High, they are absolutely not spiritually compatible to you.

 Matter of fact, what they actually are is a spiritual enemy.
 Enemies can be smooth and seductive.
 Don't let how someone makes you feel prevent you from seeing what is really going on with you and God.
 If a person starts to become more important than the Spirit, you already know what I'm about to say.
 Don't just walk away…flee.
 You'll thank me later if/when you do.